 Creative Team

-Shobana Jeyasingh / Concept, Choreography & Direction
+Shobana Jeyasingh CBE / Concept, Choreography & Direction

 Elena Kats-Chernin / Composer